Cloud9Trader/oanda-adapter/README.md

 * {Number} `takeProfit` Optional.
 The take profit price.
 * {Number} `trailingStop` Optional The trailing stop distance in pips, up to one decimal place.

-`callback` is invoked with the following arguments:
+`callback` is called with the following arguments:

 * `error`
 * `confirmation` Object representing trade confirmation

 ### closeTrade(tradeId, callback)

-Closes a trade by its `tradeId`. `callback` is invoked with the following arguments:
+Closes a trade by its `tradeId`. `callback` is called with the following arguments:

 * `error`
 * `confirmation` Object representing trade close confirmation